twhitson/state-management-testbed/README.md

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
 You can use whatever CSS framework you prefer.

+## Effect DevTools

+The Effect-Atom example is wired up to the [Effect DevTools](https://github.com/Effect-TS/vscode-extension).
+To inspect traces:

+1. Install the VS Code extension and click “Start the server” in the DevTools panel.
+2. Run the app (`yarn dev`).
+The browser bundle connects automatically to `ws://localhost:34437`.
+3. If you need a different host/port, set `VITE_EFFECT_DEVTOOLS_URL` in your `.env` file (for example, `ws://host.docker.internal:34437` when running inside Docker) before starting the dev server.

 ---

 Built with ❤️ using React Router.